Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 ```

 - 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the result of the recipe
-- 2nd argument: An item ingredient, the ingredient which catalysts match
+- 2nd argument: An item ingredient, the ingredient which catalysts match, will accept amounts greater than 1
 - 3rd argument: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient)
 - 4th argument: A number, the number of ticks until the recipe is complete